Title: Communication and consent

 Osteopaths are required to regularly refresh their knowledge and skills in communication and consent.
 There is increased professional awareness of the importance of communication in osteopathic practice, but the physical nature of osteopaths’ interactions with patients means that there can still be issues around communication and consent.

-This one-day CPD starts with a session on what guidance is provided in the new Osteopathic Practice Standards (OPS) and other GOsC documents.
+This one-day online CPD starts with a session on what guidance is provided in the new Osteopathic Practice Standards (OPS) and other GOsC documents.
 This will then be followed by a session on best practice in communication skills with our degree course leader, Mark Waters, who has extensive experience teaching on these subjects to undergraduate and qualified osteopaths.

 The day offers a valuable opportunity for you to refresh your skills and share experiences with fellow osteopaths.